LambdaLabsML/shaderunner/README.md

 npm run build
 ```

 Open your browser and load the appropriate development build.
-For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-dev`.
+For example, if you are developing for the chrome browser, using manifest v3, use: `build/chrome-mv3-prod`.

 ## Contributing
+Want to make a feature suggestion?

 First, run the development server:

 ```bash